oscar-fernandez/flow-ui/README.md

 Pre-commit hooks:
 Triggered when you create a commit message.
-Husky configured to run pretty-quick on staged only files, for consistent file formatting.
+Husky is configured to run all tests, pretty-quick (on staged files only), and eslint (on stage files only).
-Husky also configured to run all tests.
-If any test fails, commit is canceled.
+If any of these checks fail, the commit is canceled.

 UI folder structure ... for reference components -> contains reusuable components